Tuttu/wildsea-codex/content/map/index.md

 draft = false
 +++

-*It is said than in the past, there was a sixth settlement that was completing the ring.
+*It is said that in the past, there was a sixth settlement that was completing the ring.
 Nowadays, it looks more like a horseshoe than a ring...*
 {{< hexmap
     hexjson="providence.hexjson"
     overflowImages="providence-overflow.json"